 Who or what do you blame when things go wrong?
 What is your default excuse or scapegoat?
 Can you see how your default is a result of early experiences?

-Blame seems to come naturally to humans.
-(Just look at Adam and Eve!)
+Blame seems to come naturally to humans. – just look at Adam and Eve!
 Blame can make us feel better if we blame others, or make us feel worse if we put the blame on ourselves.
 What blame fails to do is fix anything.
-When you blame others, you are saying you do not have the responsibility or power to fix a problem.
-When you blame yourself, you are saying you are unable to fix it.
+When you blame others, you’re saying you don’t have the responsibility or power to fix a problem.
+When you blame yourself, you’re saying you are unable to fix it.

 Applying blame to marriage problems is anything but helpful.
 Blame causes hard feelings, which get in the way of dealing with problems.